-Innovation Fund aims to contribute to the economic recovery of the EU in an environmentally sustainable way, helping companies to invest in energy and clean industries and boost their economic growth, create new local jobs and generate a competitive advantage for the EU’s industrial sector.
+Innovation Fund aims to contribute to the EU’s economic recovery in an environmentally sustainable way, helping companies to invest in clean energy and industries and boost their economic growth, create new local jobs and generate a competitive advantage for the EU’s industrial sector.

-The Innovation Fund focuses on the following initiatives and types of projects:
+Innovation Fund focuses on the following initiatives and type of projects:

-Innovative low-carbon technologies and processes in energy-intensive industries, including carbon-intensive substitutes.
+- Innovative low-carbon technologies and processes in energy-intensive industries, including carbon-intensive product substitutes.

-The Innovation Fund (IF) program is one of the most important global initiatives in financing for the development of innovative low-carbon technologies.
-IF focuses on truly innovative technologies and large flagship projects with European added value that can bring significant reductions in CO2 emissions.
-The aim is to share the risk with the project promoters to help them in the demonstration phase of highly innovative and unique projects (first-of-a-kind highly innovative Projects).
+The Innovation Fund (IF) program is one of the world’s leading funding initiatives for the development of innovative low-carbon technologies.
+IF focuses on truly innovative technologies and large flagship projects with European added value that can deliver significant CO2 emission reductions.
+It involves sharing the risk with project promoters to assist them in the demonstration phase of first-of-a-kind highly innovative projects.

 Successor to the NER 300 program (2012-2014) funded by the EU Emissions Trading System includes the following improvements:

-A more flexible support, following the cash flow needs of the projects (up to 40% pre-payment of the grant).
+- More flexible support, following the cash flow needs of projects (up to 40% grant prepayment).

-Applicants must be legal entities: private, public or international organizations.
+- Applicants must be legal entities: private, public entities or international organizations.